 Adapted to survive in harsh conditions, Arctic foxes have round compact bodies, short legs, short ears and small muzzles, all of which help to reduce the surface area exposed to cold air.

 The deep, thick fur is the warmest of all animals and helps to maintain a consistent body temperature.
 Camouflage is important, so fur varies in colour depending on environment and time of year.
-In summer, individuals that inhabit snow covered areas are white, whilst those that live on rocky shores are brown.
+In summer, individuals that inhabit snow-covered areas are white, whilst those that live on rocky shores are brown.
 Fur is shed in spring to reveal grey fur underneath.

-How long is an Arctic foxes tail?
+How long is the tail of an Arctic fox?